YazidKurdi/blog/content/posts/Myfirstblog.md

 ## Saving functions

-While taking courses, watching screencasts or discovering new functions, I would save the workflow of these functions, to have a base line to look back to when something goes wrong.
+While taking courses, watching screencasts or discovering new functions, I would mimic the code that was written and save the workflow of these functions, to have a base line to look back to when something goes wrong.
 Aggregating them based on functionality would direct me on where to look.

 ![](/posts/post-1_files/Functions.PNG)